Reviews You Can Rely On

 Pockets 2 hand warmer, 2 zippered straight pockets, 2 zippered chest external, 1 zippered chest internal

 The Orolay Thickened Down Jacket gets the job done for less and has a statement-making look that's, at the very least, an interesting departure from the usual winter parka fare.
-Baffles filled with 700-fill power down (90%) and feathers (10%) make it one of the warmer parkas we tested.
+Baffles filled with 700-fill power down (90%) and feathers (10%) make it one of the warmer parkas we tested, though not quite as warm as the 700-fill down Outdoor Research Down Coze.
 A unique cut curves out from your shoulders before narrowing at the mid-thigh hem.
 It's sort of an oval, leaving your layered midsection free to breathe.
 If you need more room, zippers expand the hem on either side, giving you an extra four inches to work with.
 The enormous hood matches the jacket's liberal proportions.
 It's cavernous and fleece-lined, keeping your head cozily out of the weather.
 Comfy handwarmer pockets tuck into the jacket's insulation without forcing your hands past a scratchy zipper.

-The Orolay Thickened Down only zips up to your collarbone, leaving your face and neck exposed.
-The jacket seems likely to last, with relatively sturdy fabric and a fair number of hidden seams.
-Those stitches that are exposed aren't the most durable, though.
+A potential drawback to consider is the Orolay Thickened Down only zips up to your collarbone, leaving your face and neck exposed.
+If you're battling frigid weather and require a jacket that zips all the way to your nose, check out the Fjallraven Nuuk.
+In our tests, we found the Orolay seems likely to last, with relatively sturdy fabric and a fair number of hidden seams.
+However, the stitches that are exposed aren't the most durable.
 When snagged, they pull and bunch the fabric.
-Its seven zippers worked well during the test, but give you a lot of potential weak points.
+We found its seven zippers worked well during testing, but does give you many potential weak points.
 Their bright chrome flash is also the source of our style indecision.
 The silver shine and black ribbon pulls aren't really for us, but they might be for you.
 If so, this is an awesome jacket.
 If not, consider the Columbia Heavenly Long Hooded, which isn't as warm, or the comfy REI Co-op Norseland Insulated Parka 2.0.

 Read more: Orolay Thickened Down Jacket review